Damas-Hub/Car-Services-Website/README.md

 Welcome to the Car Services Website project!
 This repository is part of my lectures for aspiring web developers, providing practical experience with HTML, CSS, and JavaScript.

 Overview
-In this project, my students will learn how to create a functional and visually appealing website from scratch.
+In this project, students will learn how to create a functional and visually appealing website from scratch.
 This hands-on experience aims to provide a solid foundation in web development, enabling students to build their own projects in the future.

 What You'll Learn
 HTML: Structuring web pages with semantic elements.